Infusions

 Then a Breakthrough!

 Even more exciting was that the breeder was in the same State that I was holidaying in!
 I studied her website and 2 days later I summoned up the courage to call her.
 To my utter surprise, she didn’t hang up on me as I expected.
-She asked if I had a website, and I gave it to her.
+It was and still is, frowned on to breed any two different breeds to one another, and so I was pleasantly surprised when she asked if I had a website which described what I was doing.
+So naturally I was excited to give it to her.
 She said she would read up on what I was doing and for me to call her in another couple of days which I did.

 During our phone call two days later, she said she felt honored that I was considering her breed to improve the beautiful breed I was working on.
 I almost fell off my chair!
 I eagerly accepted her invitation to visit her and her dogs.
-When I arrived at her home I wasn’t sure what to expect.
-But I couldn’t have been more delighted.
+I wasn’t sure what to expect but when I arrived at her home I couldn’t have been more delighted.
 After sounding the alarm with deep warning barks, her lovely dogs stood in front of her at the door and greeted me with waving tails, smiling faces and charming manners.
 What wonderful dogs!
 I felt my heart beating faster as I ran my fingers through their silky wavy coats, looked into their amazing lustrous dark eyes and enjoyed their happy kisses.
 One of them, a nine-year-old bitch looked as sprightly and as abundantly healthy as would a dog many years her junior.

 I learned a great deal during that visit.
 This breeder’s integrity and passion for keeping the purity of her breed was evident, as was her dismay at the way it had been corrupted in the hands of some breeders as they bred for poofy extravagant coats and exaggerated conformation for the show ring whilst the true flowing coat and type was gradually becoming lost.
 Here was a lady after my own heart.
 She understood.

 During our phone call two days later, she said she felt honored that I was considering her breed to improve the beautiful breed I was working on.
 I almost fell off my chair!
 I eagerly accepted her invitation to visit her and her dogs.
-When I arrived at her home I wasn’t sure what to expect.
-But I couldn’t have been more delighted.
+I wasn’t sure what to expect but when I arrived at her home I couldn’t have been more delighted.
 After sounding the alarm with deep warning barks, her lovely dogs stood in front of her at the door and greeted me with waving tails, smiling faces and charming manners.
 What wonderful dogs!
 I felt my heart beating faster as I ran my fingers through their silky wavy coats, looked into their amazing lustrous dark eyes and enjoyed their happy kisses.
 One of them, a nine-year-old bitch looked as sprightly and as abundantly healthy as would a dog many years her junior.

 I learned a great deal during that visit.
 This breeder’s integrity and passion for keeping the purity of her breed was evident, as was her dismay at the way it had been corrupted in the hands of some breeders as they bred for poofy extravagant coats and exaggerated conformation for the show ring whilst the true flowing coat and type was gradually becoming lost.
 Here was a lady after my own heart.
 She understood.

 Shortly after I returned home I decided to infuse these sires into the woolliest tightest curliest coated females I could.
+Why I'll never know.
+Talk about making a challenging task harder!!!
 Misty, a Café Miniature and Bunnie a Standard Cream were selected for this exciting trial.
 Both girls had a history of producing mainly tight curly wool coats in their offspring regardless of the sire used.
+So I figured it would be a great test to evaluate the Wheaten's influence if any, on coat type.
+I wanted to start moving away from tight wool coats and curly coats which were both high maintenance.

 Shortly after I returned home I decided to infuse these sires into the woolliest tightest curliest coated females I could.
+Why I'll never know.
+Talk about making a challenging task harder!!!
 Misty, a Café Miniature and Bunnie a Standard Cream were selected for this exciting trial.
 Both girls had a history of producing mainly tight curly wool coats in their offspring regardless of the sire used.
+So I figured it would be a great test to evaluate the Wheaten's influence if any, on coat type.
+I wanted to start moving away from tight wool coats and curly coats which were both high maintenance.

 Then began the telephone calls to people waiting on the RM waitlist to explain what had transpired and to offer them one of these exciting new puppies.